pablojimeno/blog/source/blog/2013-03-25-cfp-process.html.markdown

 Our CFP process is modeled after the [jsconf.eu](https://jsconf.eu) process and is similar to the one that we (silently) ran last year.
 Its a two-step process: it consists of an anonymous phase, in which all proposals are rated without speaker information.
 In a second phase, we de-anonymize the proposals and rate them again.
 After that, we try to fit them into a coherent program.
 This might mean that good proposals will be thrown out because they don't fit this years program.

-No process is unbiased, but we feel that the jsconf process shits biases towards _a good program_ above all.
+No process is unbiased, but we feel that the jsconf process shifts bias towards _a good program_ above all.

 ## Encouragement